This entry is part 44 of 114 in the series: Tough texts

 Writing in the Women’s Bible Commentary, Elizabeth Struthers Malbon does not suggest that Jesus has forgotten his previous encounters with Gentiles.
 Nevertheless, she presses on: ‘Their conversation is stunning.
 Even though Jesus has already exorcized demons from a Gentile and raised someone’s daughter from the dead, he refuses her request harshly: “Let the children be fed first, for it is not fair to take the children’s food and throw it to the dogs” (7:27).
 But the woman is dogged on behalf of her daughter: “Sir, even the dogs under the table eat the children’s crumbs” (7:28).
 Jesus commends her “word” (Gk. logos), her clever and pointed—and effective—saying, and the demon leaves her daughter.
 Mark seems to go out of the way to present Jesus learning from a Gentile woman in a Gentile place about the inclusivity of God’s realm.’

 Also writing in the Women’s Bible Commentary, Amy-Jill Levine says that ‘the claim that Jesus’ response, “It is not fair to take the children’s bread and throw it to the dogs,” was expressed with a smile on his lips is apologetic.’
-Unfortunately, the author does not substantiate her assertion.
+Well, yes: we know enough about our Lord and Saviour Jesus Christ to know that he would not be needlessly and hurtfully rude.
+It is interesting that the woman herself clearly did not take offence in the way that some Jesus’ modern ‘followers’ do.

 Author and blogger Rachel Held Evans, tweeted that ‘It’s fear of Jesus’ humanity, I think, that keeps us from interpreting the story of the Syrophoenician/Canaanite woman as a story about a man who changes his mind about his racial bias when confronted with the humanity (and chutzpah!) of another person.’